Ada-Developers-Academy/core-unit-2/api-1-setup-read/flask-setup.md

 The goal of this lesson is to introduce the setup steps for a Flask project, and pair each setup step with any commands or instructions that must be run.

-## Format

-This lesson will be in the format of a walk-through.
-It will use the [Hello Books API project repo](https://github.com/AdaGold/hello-books-api).

 We will:

 1. Clone our repo